Stand out from the rest with a Chemical Engineering diploma from Sheridan.

 - Program code: PCETY

-Column one has the Start date, second the Locations and third the Availability Start date Locations Availability Jan 2018 Davis Campus (Brampton) Available Sep 2018 Davis Campus (Brampton) Available Jan 2019 Davis Campus (Brampton) Available
+Column one has the Start date, second the Locations and third the Availability Start date Locations Availability Jan 2018 Davis Campus (Brampton) Closed Sep 2018 Davis Campus (Brampton) Available Jan 2019 Davis Campus (Brampton) Available